 So why not focus on and have a go at our basic however fundamental keep-up tips?
-Also, keep your car manual handy as it will give you significant help and insight and support on your particular car model.
+Also, keep your car manual handy as it will give you significant help and insight, and support on your particular car model.

 Car Maintenance -Keep an eye on motor oil

 Make sure that you check your car oil level regularly.
-Now regularly is a vague term however it’s probably best that you do all under the hood basic check-ups at least once a week.
+Now regularly is a vague term however it’s probably best that you do all under-the-hood basic check-ups at least once a week.
 Always make sure that the car oil level is somewhere between the markers on the dipstick.
 Make sure that you clean the dipstick before you check the oil levels.
 Do not drive your car at all if your oil level is lower than the minimum marker on the dipstick as it will cause permanent damage to your car engine.
-You need to take it to the nearest garage but before you do it pour some right grade oil in.
+You need to take it to the nearest garage but before you do it pour some right-grade oil in.
 Oil grade information will be available in the car’s manual.
-We mentioned the nearest garage, not the best garage in this case, as, by the time you make it to your favourite garage, an oil leak may cause irreparable damage,
+We mentioned the nearest garage, not the best garage in this case, as, by the time you make it to your favorite garage, an oil leak may cause irreparable damage,

 Check your windscreen wash